blueReact/MEAN-Stack/README.md

 It is a collection of 4 major technologies as listed below:

-* MongoDB - MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable
+* [ MongoDB ](https://www.mongodb.com/) - MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable
-* Express - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* [ Express ](https://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-* AngularJS - based framework.
+* [ AngularJS ](https://angularjs.org/) - based framework.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.
-* Node.js - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine for easily building fast, scalable web and network applications.
+* [ NodeJS ](https://nodejs.org/en/) - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine for easily building fast, scalable web and network applications.

 # Pre-Requisites
 * Download and Install mongodb